codewithAntony/recipe4me/README.md

 This a practice project for Nextjs..
-I created a recipe app using nextjs, tailwind and typescript
+I created a recipe app using nextjs, tailwind and typescript.